codequokka/shell-history-analyzer/README.md

 ## How to reasume

 Start ELK stack.
-- If you start again, history entries added after stopping ELK are also displayed in kibana dashboard.
+- If you start again, your histories added after stopping ELK are also sent to kibana.
 ```
 $ docker-compose start
 ```